Pakistan International Airlines: Privatization

-In the late 1990s, the Government of Pakistan announced privatisation plans due to the persistent losses suffered by the airline, but they were never implemented; however, several steps towards the outsourcing of non-core businesses were initiated.
+In the late 1990s, the Government of Pakistan announced privatization plans due to the persistent losses suffered by the airline, but they were never implemented; however, several steps towards the outsourcing of non-core businesses were initiated.
 Catering units (starting with Karachi Flight Kitchen), ground handling (starting with ramp services) and engineering, are to gradually leave the airline and operate as independent companies.
-In 1997, Pakistan called in a team from International Finance (IFC), the consulting arm of the World Bank, to advise on restructuring and privatisation of Pakistan International Airlines (PIA).
+In 1997, Pakistan called in a team from International Finance (IFC), the consulting arm of the World Bank, to advise on restructuring and privatization of Pakistan International Airlines (PIA).
 However, no agreement was reached.
-Despite the government's multiple privatisation plans, on 18 February 2009, the carrier was dropped from the privatisation list.
+Despite the government's multiple privatization plans, on 18 February 2009, the carrier was dropped from the privatization list.

-In 2013, the Government of Pakistan once again aimed to privatise the airline due to increased losses by selling twenty-six percent of shares and management control to the investor.
+In 2013, the Government of Pakistan once again aimed to privatize the airline due to increased losses by selling twenty-six percent of shares and management control to the investor.
 This plan was dropped due to protests by airline unions and associations after security forces killed two employees approaching the Jinnah International Airport terminal building.

-In 2018, the newly elected government aimed to not privatise the entity and instead achieve profitability through the change in its top management.
+In 2018, the newly elected government aimed to not privatize the entity and instead achieve profitability through the change in its top management.

+On 6 February 2024, the Caretaker Cabinet of the interim Government decided to split different functions of Pakistan International Airlines into two entities to make it attractive for investors.
+These entities were named TopCo and HoldCo.
+TopCo was allocated basic functions, including engineering, ground handling, and flight kitchen and training.
+HoldCo was given Precision Engineering Complex, PIA Investment Limited and subordinate departments and properties.

+On 4 June 2024, the government pre qualified 6 companies to bid for the privatization of Pakistan International Airlines. these companies were Air Blue, Arif Habib Corporation, Blue World City, Fly Jinnah, Pak Ethanol (Pvt) Consortiums, and YB Holdings Consortiums.

+On 30 October 2024, the final bidding process for PIA's privatization attracted only one bid from Blue World City, a real estate development company.
+The bid offered 10 billion Pakistani rupees (approximately $36 million) for a 60% stake in the airline, which was substantially below the government's minimum price of 85 billion Pakistani rupees.

+On 13 November 2024, the Pakistani government officially rejected the bid, emphasizing that the privatization process would adhere to laws and regulations, with final decisions made in the national interest by the cabinet committee.

+On July 9, 2025, the Government of Pakistan approved four potential investors to take over Pakistan International Airlines (PIA).
+These companies are Air Blue, Fauji Fertilizers, Lucky Cement Consortium (Includes Hub Power, Kohat Cement, and Metro Ventures) and Arif Habib Consortium (Fatima Fertilizer, City Schools and Lake City Holdings).